 Cima was settled in 1906 as a water stop for trains along the Kelso Valley grade.
 Within a short period, a number of mines would become active in the area, forming the Cima Mining District.
-The small water stop of Cima would become the shipping center of the district.
+This small water stop would become the shipping center of the district.

-A post office, and general store continued to operate at Cima until 2011.
+A post office, and general store continued to operated until 2011.
 There are currently no residents in the town, and only one family remains with a Cima mailing address, they live a few miles up in the hills.
 The train continues to run through town, but now only stops to change conductors.

 Interested in visiting this site?